 - Contacts will be asked to provide confirmation within 30 days of the request

 - If the confirmation is not received, CSI will notify the applicant and a copy of the notification will also be sent to the work experience contact

-- If a response is not received within 30 days, the applicant and the contact will be contacted again
+- If a response is not received within 30 days, the applicant and the verifier will be contacted again

-Misstated or fraudulent reporting of experience will be reported to the Designation Ethics Committee as a violation of the CIM® Code of Ethicsand will be considered according to the Ethical Misconduct Process.
+Misstated or fraudulent reporting of experience will be reported to the Designation Ethics Committee as a violation of the PFP® Code of Ethics and will be considered according to the Ethical Misconduct Process.

 AUDITING PROCESS - CONTINUING EDUCATION

-CSI will conduct periodic audits of CIM®s upon renewal of their designation to assess compliance with continuing education (CE) requirements.
+CSI will conduct periodic audits of PFP®s upon renewal of their designation to assess compliance with continuing education (CE) requirements.
 Designation holders must retain supporting documents to confirm completion of CE credits.

-- CIM®s selected for audit purposes will be sent a letter of notification
+- PFPs selected for audit purposes will be sent a letter of notification

 - They will be asked to submit documents to verify the CE hours they have indicated on their designation renewal form